romelperez/prhone-log/README.md

 > Simple JavaScript logger.

-A simple JavaScript logger aimed for client side applications but it can be used in Node.js environments.
+A simple JavaScript logger aimed for client side applications but it can be used in other environments.
+Supports [CommonJS](http://www.commonjs.org) and [AMD](https://github.com/amdjs/amdjs-api).

-Supports CommonJS and AMD.
 In browser it is found as `window.PrhoneLog`.

+The idea is to be able to create different loggers under different configurations with the ability to filter what to display using scales of importance.

 See [example.js](./example.js) and [example.html](./example.html) for node.js and browser usage respectively.